RoganDawes/P4wnP1/README.md

 ### 3. Ad-Hoc keyboard attacks from P4wnP1 backdoor shell (without using the covert channel), could be done from here:

 - Entering `help` shows available commands
-- Use the `SetKeyboardLayout` to set the keyboard layout according to your targets language. **This step is important and should always be taken first, otherwise most keyboard based attacks fail.**
+- Use the `SetKeyboardLayout` to set the keyboard layout according to your target's language. **This step is important and should always be taken first, otherwise most keyboard based attacks fail.**
 - to print the current keyboard layout use `GetKeyboardLayout`.
 The default keyboard language for the P4wnP1 backdoor shell could be changed in `hidtools/backdoor/config.txt`
 - use the `SendKeys` command followed by an ASCII key sequence to send keystrokes to the target
 - As you will notice, the `SendKeys` command is somehow restricted, no control keys could be sent, even a RETURN is problematic.
 So for more complex key sequences the `FireDuckyScript` command comes to help.